-- 22.6 Subject to Council requirements in respect of financial obligations, the Land Management Committee may: - (a) establish policies for the remuneration and recovery of expenses incurred by Land Management Committee members; and - (b) establish programs for the orientation and education of Land Management Committee members.
+- 22.5 The Land Management Committee may establish rules and procedures for the conduct of its meetings and general affairs, provided that any such rules and procedures are not inconsistent with any rules and procedures established by Council. - 22.6 Subject to Council requirements in respect of financial obligations, the Land Management Committee may: - (a) establish policies for the remuneration and recovery of expenses incurred by Land Management Committee members; and - (b) establish programs for the orientation and education of Land Management Committee members.